 When you use University technology services, and accept any University issued computing accounts, you agree to comply with this and all other computing related policies.
 You have the responsibility to keep up-to-date on changes in the computing environment, as published, using University electronic and print publication mechanisms, and to adapt to those changes as necessary.

 Suspected violations of this policy may result in temporary loss of access to University technology resources.
 Violators will be subject to appropriate disciplinary action and may also be subject to prosecution under Federal, State, or Local laws.

-It is your responsibility to report any and all violations of this policy to the Information Security Officer at email@example.com.
+It is your responsibility to report any and all violations of this policy to the IT Department at email@example.com.
 Falsely reporting or accusing another of behavior that violates this policy is strictly prohibited.
 Some situations may require notifying other offices or officials when filing a complaint: